nixpkgs-architecture/.github/profile/README.md

 The requirements for being part of the team:
 - Having an interest in the large-scale architecture of nixpkgs
 - Being reachable through [Matrix](https://matrix.org/), so that at least asynchronous communication is possible
-- Being able to discuss with [reason](https://en.wikipedia.org/wiki/Reason), because only then it is possible to find consensus for decisions among a larger team
+- Being able to discuss with [reason](https://en.wikipedia.org/wiki/Reason), because only then it is viable to find consensus for decisions among a larger team

 Additional strong recommendations:
 - Be willing and available to have occasional synchronous audio/video meetings